activeagenda/documentation/3  Module development/Readme.md

 # Documentation
-For module development documenation browse to [Active Agenda - The Technology](http://www.activeagenda.com/tiki-index.php?page=The%20Technology) The legacy documentation is stored in the folder
+For module development documenation browse to [Active Agenda - The Technology](http://www.activeagenda.com/tiki-index.php?page=The%20Technology) The legacy documentation is stored in the folder [Active Agenda 0.8.2-beta Technology documentation](https://github.com/activeagenda/documentation/tree/master/3%20%20Module%20development/Active%20Agenda%200.8.2-beta%20Technology%20documention)

 Changes are documented in "Technology Notices" in the polish language.
 Use Google translator for browsing the files by calling